doivglser/mindevenviro-fanciful/docs/README.md

 	echo $a
 	$1$2cURl/G9$u7fHYYfdry0F8ZHpMf8/8/

-	- I WILL TRY TO DO THE SIMPLE WAY TO CIPHER THE TEXT AS I WROTE, AND APPLY OTHER TECNICHES TO DECRYPT THE MESSAGE.
+	- I WILL TRY TO DO THE SIMPLE WAY TO CIPHER THE TEXT AS I WROTE, AND APPLY OTHER TECHNIQUES TO DECRYPT THE MESSAGE.

 	  I try to write a " nICE_Encryption -le a $3 " script,

 	  + where "$1" is:

-	  -le letter, -n number, -u upper case, -lo lower case, -s space.
-FLAG
+	  FLAGS: -le letter, -n number, -u upper case, -lo lower case, -s space

 	  + And "$2" is: